 The Student Life Office sends out a regular electronic newsletter called Weekly e-Announcements, via email to currently enrolled students, typically on Monday or Tuesday each week during the fall and spring semesters.
-Access to the Weekly e-Announcements is also available via the my.JohnsonU.edu portal.
+Access to the Weekly e-Announcements is also available via the my Johnson Ledy portal.
+The Student Life Office also published.

+Announcements is also available via the my.JohnsonU.edu portal.
 The Student Life Office also publishes a monthly event calendar to currently enrolled students via the my.JohnsonU.edu portal.